 .

-(a) Each Lender hereby appoints (i) Canadian Imperial Bank of Commerce as Agent, to act as its agent for purposes of the Finance Documents CIBC World Markets Corp., as Arranger, to act as arranger for purposes of the Finance Documents.
+(a) Each Lender hereby appoints (i) Canadian Imperial Bank of Commerce as Agent, to act as its agent for purposes of the Finance Documents ; (ii) ABN AMRO BANK N.V., FIRST UNION NATIONAL BANK and NATIONAL AUSTRALIA BANK LIMITED, as Co-Agents, to act as co-agents for the purposes of the Finance Documents; and (iii) and (ii) CIBC World Markets Corp., as Arranger, to act as arranger for purposes of the Finance Documents.
 Each Lender further irrevocably authorizes Canadian Imperial Bank of Commerce, as Agent, for and on its behalf to exercise such rights, powers and discretions as are specifically delegated to it by the terms of the Finance Documents, together with all such rights, powers and discretions as are incidental thereto, and to give a good discharge for any moneys payable under the Finance Documents.
 Each Lender empowers the Agent on the broadest terms to take such actions and to exercise any and all rights derived from this Agreement, including but not limited to (i) the enforcement of the Operative Documents, and (ii) the sending or receiving of whatever notices or communications the Agent may deem necessary or advisable.

 (b) The Agent will act solely as agent for the Lenders in carrying out its functions as agent for purposes of the Operative Documents and will exercise the same care as it would in dealing with a credit for its own account.